Tayyab-Ilahi12/PSX-Stock-Market-Prediction-and-Analysis/README.md

 the end user to better analyse the stock’s future behavior, manage financial portfolios, observe technical indicators of a stock and make good financial decisions.

-### Explaination

--> We are using 2 models ARIMA and LSTM to predict KSE ( 100, 30, and All ) Index.
+#### For prediction we are using 2 models ARIMA and LSTM to predict KSE ( 100, 30, and All ) Index.

--> Technical Analysis of historical data using Techincal indicators and Financial Portfolio Optmization using Efficient Frontier Markowitz.
+#### Technical Analysis of historical data using Techincal indicators and Financial Portfolio Optmization using Efficient Frontier Markowitz.

--> Model Results and Accuracies are in relevant Jupyter Notebook.
+#### Model Results and Accuracies are in relevant Jupyter Notebook.

-### We have a full working Application in Django that implements our whole project in BackEnd.
+#### We have a full working Application in Django that implements our whole project in BackEnd.